Labour Hire Licensing Act 2018 (review)

 • varies a licence

-• refuses to grant, renew or vary a licence
+• refuses to grant or renew a licence

 • imposes a condition on a licence